 Emmanuel De Groof is a Policy Officer in the European External Affairs Programme.
 He was formerly a Scientific Coordinator of The State of the Union, an annual conference-summit organised by the European University Institute (EUI) in Florence.
 Prior to this he was a Management Officer & Policy Advisor at the Office of the Secretary-General, and a Research Associate at EUI.
 Emmanuel has also undertaken work for Democracy Reporting International (on Libya).
 He has furthermore done consultancy work in Bamako (Mali), Kampala (Uganda), and Kigali (Rwanda) for various organisations.
 Earlier in his curriculum, he was a Diplomatic Attaché and Bernheim Laureate at the Belgian Ministry of Foreign Affairs; a Law Clerk to Albie Sachs at the Constitutional Court of South Africa; and a Lawyer and Teaching Assistant in Brussels and Leuven.

 He has a Ph.D. and LLM in Law from EUI, and also spent time as a Fulbright-Schuman scholar at New York University Law School, as well as other graduate and undergraduate studies in Law and Philosophy at Université Libre de Bruxelles (ULB), University of Leuven (KUL), Humboldt Universität zu Berlin and Université de Namur.
 His expertise is in EU external relations, comparative constitutional law, conflict-related transitional governance, constitutional geopolitics, and international development / civilian crisis management.
 Emmanuel has published on R2P, transitional governance, and EU external relations.

-Emmanuel occasionally gives lectures on these topics, and is also affiliated as an Associate to the Political Settlements Research Programme at Edinburgh Law School, and as a Visiting Professor to the University of Kigali.
+Emmanuel occasionally gives lectures on these topics, and is affiliated as an Associate to the Political Settlements Research Programme at Edinburgh Law School, and as a Visiting Professor to the University of Kigali.

 English, French, Dutch, German, Italian